 But that’s not all…

 Our one unchangeable rule is that we are all allowed one – and only one – hissy fit/temper tantrum/breakdown a day.
-No carry forward or borrowing is allowed.
-If someone even tries to have an extra one, we end up in fits of giggles trying to enforce the rule, which breaks the tension.
+No carry forward or borrowing is permitted.
+If someone even tries to have an extra one, we get in fits of giggles trying to enforce the rule, which breaks the tension.
 We also walk the dogs every day as a family.
 Again, no get-out clause.

 Teachers are doing an incredible job

-I know from my friends that it’s much more challenging with younger children and you’re less likely to be able to work for long periods of time.
-Employers understand this and I love it when children appear in the background of a video call because they want to know who we’re talking to.
-I feel as though I’m getting to know my colleagues much better because I see them working in their home environments and I’m meeting their families!
+I know from my friends that it’s much more challenging with younger children, and you’re less likely to be able to work for long periods.
+Employers understand this, and I love it when children appear in the background of a video call because they want to know who we’re talking to.
+I feel as though I’m getting to know my colleagues much better because I see them working in their home environments, and I’m meeting their families!

-My teenagers are pretty much replicating their school timetable every day and their teachers are beginning to send work through for them.
+My teenagers are replicating their school timetable every day, and their teachers are beginning to send work through for them.
 I know this is happening for primary school children too, but it very much depends on the schools and their ever-changing situation.
-At the moment, headteachers are wrestling with how to keep their schools open, deploy their staff effectively and keep everyone safe.
-Our teachers are doing an incredible job of responding to very peculiar circumstances and we need to support them all we can.
-It’s just over a week until the Easter holiday would have begun and my advice is to not worry about replicating school.
+At the moment, headteachers are wrestling with keeping their schools open, deploying their staff effectively, and keeping everyone safe.
+Our teachers are doing an incredible job of responding to very peculiar circumstances, and we need to support them all we can.
+It’s just over a week until the Easter holiday has begun, and my advice is to not worry about replicating school.
 The government have taken the pressure off us all by cancelling tests and exams.
 Spend time with your children and have some fun rather than fretting too much about lessons.
 Over the coming weeks, we will be further on in balancing working from home and childcare.
-Schools will have got over the initial adjustment period too and will have a much better idea of how to continue our children’s education.
+Schools will have got over the initial adjustment period and will have a much better idea of continuing our children’s education.
 We will settle into a new normality.
-And over the next days and weeks, we will be publishing resources to support you at school and home.
+And over the following days and weeks, we will be publishing resources to support you at school and home.
 This brings me to the Hitchhiker’s Guide to the Galaxy.
 If you know the book, you’ll know where I’m going.
-If you don’t, well here’s a taster: Arthur Dent gets woken up one Thursday morning to find out that his house is about demolished, but this turns out to be the least of his worries because, at lunchtime on the very same Thursday, the Earth gets demolished to make way for a new hyperspace bypass.
+If you don’t, well here’s a taster: Arthur Dent gets woken up one Thursday morning to find out that his house is about demolished, but this turns out to be the least of his worries because, at lunchtime on the very same Thursday, the Earth gets destroyed to make way for a new hyperspace bypass.